 This allows you to request a digital copy of materials not currently held at Cambridge (subject to copyright restrictions).
 More information on how to use the service can be found in this guide.

-iDiscover is the catalogue for Cambridge Libraries.
+iDiscover is the online catalogue for Cambridge Libraries.
 The search box below can be used to search for ebooks - try entering a keyword and click return.
 You'll be taken to the main iDiscover page where you can browse results and access ebook titles.
 If you get lots of results, try using the filters on the right hand side of the page to refine items by date, author and subject.

 The easiest way to search for individual ebooks is by using iDiscover.
 If you would like to browse the ebook platforms and collections subscribed to by Cambridge University Libraries, the ebooks LibGuide is the place to go.
 The guide also covers ebook access, citation, copyright and FAQs.

 If you are doing a broad search, or want to look to multidisciplinary research, Google Scholar is an excellent resource.
 If you are accessing Google Scholar from off-campus, you may be asked to log into multiple journal pages.
 To streamline this, we recommend setting up Library Links.
 Library Links will cause an ejournals@cambridge link to appear next to search results.
 Clicking this will redirect you to a holding of this resource if Cambridge subscribes to it saving you from having to work out how to log in on each individual page.

 To do this: